RudranilJadhav/WannaHack-CTFWriteup/README.md

   ***Solution***
   - This one is also preaty stright forward
-  - Just click on Initiate Suffering and put the given commmand in WSL/Linux/Ubantu Command prompt.
+  - Just click on Initiate Suffering and put the given commmand in WSL/Linux/Ubantu terminal.
   -  Flag : WannaHack{345y_netcat_fVcHlP9D}

   ### 16. Cheap Amazon